ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission to decrypt a message, or perform key decapsulation, with the key.

-    This key-managament usage flag is required to use the key in a symmetric decryption operation, in an AEAD decryption-and-verification operation, in an asymmetric decryption operation, or in a key-decapsulation operation.
+    This cryptographic-operation usage flag is required to use the key in a symmetric decryption operation, in an AEAD decryption-and-verification operation, in an asymmetric decryption operation, or in a key-decapsulation operation.
 The flag must be present on keys used with the following APIs:

     *   `psa_cipher_decrypt()`
     *   `psa_cipher_decrypt_setup()`